 Angama Mara lodge in Kenya is where the romance of canvas collides with the drama of the plains.
 Helmed by industry leaders and high-end travel whisperers Steve and Nicky Fitzgerald—drawn out of retirement for one final splash—Angama Mara Kenya luxury safari camp is inspired by the lovely Swahili word meaning ‘suspended in mid-air’, an especially appropriate name as it sits seemingly suspended on the edge of the Rift Valley’s Ololoolo Escarpment on the brink of Kenya’s famed Mara Triangle, one of Africa’s most sought-after parcels of land for its private, unrestricted access and wraparound vistas.
 It is no wonder, then, why Hollywood chose this exact location to film their award-winning Out of Africa movie, eternally capturing its enduring romance and nostalgia.
 See how Angama Mara can be included in a Kenya Honeymoon

 Days at Angama Mara are as action-packed or leisurely as guests choose them to be.
-There is no set schedule at this Kenya luxury safari camp, with everything structured after each guest’s interests, preferences, and bucket lists.
-No matter the activity, guests will find themselves in the middle of the action, surrounded by the Mara Triangle’s abundant animals and Big Five but without the excess of other tourists.
-Guests have a full suite of game drives, hot air balloon rides, walking safaris, and Masai village visits at their disposal, but they are also welcome to do absolutely nothing at all, witnessing the wildlife from the comfort of their deck.
-There are no fences between the Mara and Angama Mara, which means the giraffes, elephant, buffalo, hippo, and plains game are always within sight.Request Information
+There is no set schedule at this Masai Mara luxury safari camp.
+Each guest’s interests, preferences, and bucket lists structure the day.
+No matter the activity, guests find themselves in the middle of the action.
+The Mara Triangle’s abundant animals and Big Five surround them, but not an excess of other tourists.
+Guests have a full suite of game drives, hot air balloon rides, walking safaris, and Masai village visits at their disposal.
+However, they are also welcome to do absolutely nothing at all.
+Witnessing the wildlife from the comfort of their deck is a perfectly acceptable way to spend an afternoon.
+There are no fences between the Mara and Angama Mara.
+That means the giraffes, elephant, buffalo, hippo, and plains game are always within sight.Request Information